 Now, let’s digress back to the earlier example in the section titled Considering Options where the scope mounting formula indicated the Unertl mount did not have sufficient adjustment range for a 30” long scope.
 Enter a company named D. Z. Arms, which has come up with a solution, a very high quality modified version of Unertl’s ¾” mounts.
 Dan Zimmerman, the owner and the “D. Z.” in D. Z. Arms, informed me that Sean Moore, an employee of D. Z Arms, deserves all the credit.
 The mounts feature an extended elevation adjustment range for long scopes.
 They are a little taller in the vertical direction and have a longer elevation turret, resulting in an additional 0.200” of vertical adjustable range (total of 0.450” of adjustment).
 The end of the windage turret has also been redesigned slightly to allow for the additional range.
 The mounts do not have click adjustment and therefore meet the NRA rifle silhouette rules.
 They make mounting a 30” or 34” scope possible while benefiting from the backlash free design of the original Unertl mounts.
 If spaced 17” apart the mounts provide approximately 95 MOA of elevation adjustment.
 The photo below displays the redesigned mounts to the left of an original Unertl rear mount.
-By the way, note that they are designed with a Posa-style split base.
+By the way, note that the mounts in the photo are designed with a Posa-style split base, but standard non-split mounts are also available.
 And if you’re wondering how these mounts work with a MVA scope, which has the Pope-style rib on the bottom, the not so obvious answer, at least to me, is to just turn the MVA scope over.
 I felt like a real idiot after asking Dan the same question and receiving his response.
 He’s probably still laughing.
-Currently the price for the front and rear mount set is $350.00.
-The company contact information is: web site, http://www.hepman.com/dzarms/; email, firstname.lastname@example.org; phone, 405-691-1215.
-The mounts can also be purchased at Buffalo Arms (http://www. buffaloarms.com/Detail.aspx?PROD=159440&CAT=4153)
+The company contact information is: web site, http: //www.dzhepburn.com/; email, email@example.com; phone, 405-691-1215.

 Unertl Optical Co.
 (A little history and recent status)